-Primary Futures connects primary schools with inspirational, diverse volunteers from a range of careers, who come into school to talk to children about their jobs and show how what they are learning at school can lead to an interesting, exciting future.
-Our in-school activities feed children’s curiosity, break down gender stereotypes and opens their eyes to future possibilities.
+Primary Futures connects primary schools with inspirational, diverse volunteers from a range of careers, who talk to children about their jobs and show how what they are learning at school can lead to an interesting, exciting future.
+Our activities feed children’s curiosity, break down gender stereotypes and open their eyes to future possibilities.

-Register for free today by clicking the sign up button at top of right hand corner and join over 3,500 teachers that have already registered to Primary Futures since the programme launched in 2014.
+Register for free today and join over 3,500 teachers that have already registered to Primary Futures since the programme launched in 2014.
 You will then have access to:

-1. A range of volunteers from different jobs, sectors and career routes that can be invited via the self-service platform to visit your school and speak to the children at your school
+1. A range of volunteers from different jobs, sectors and career routes that can be invited via the self-service platform to visit your school or join virtually to speak to the children at your school

-2. A range of free resources designed to help you plan how to use the volunteers and run different activities
+2. A range of free resources designed to help you plan different activities

 3. Different campaigns and projects focused on particular sectors or areas of need that you can take part in